polyglotdev/sre-foundation/sre-foundations.md

   - The use of technology to secure storage.
 - Container Network Security
   - The use of technology to secure container networks.

+## SRE Anti-Fragility and Learning from Failure

+Most organizations view failure as a bad thing - something to be avoided at all costs and something that involves repercussions for those involved, creating a culture of "fear of failure".

+Conversely those same organizations often advocate "big bang" large risk deployments with lots of risk and uncertainty - the kind of deployments that often invite failures.

+> "There is no such thing as failure.
+There are only results.
+It's time to stop beating yourself up and start realizing that everything you do is a success or a learning experience." - Tony Robbins

+> 💡 Success is stumbling from failure to failure with no loss of enthusiasm

+### Why learning form failure is important

+- In doing so it helps us to understand how things work together
+- When things break, we then know how to fix them
+- Helps in minimizing future issues and helps speed up the process of fixing things which also helps us be more profitable.

+## Benefits of Antifragility

+Anti-fragility is all about understanding disorder and using it to your advantage to be more resilient

+> "Failure happens, there is no way around it so stop pointing fingers.
+Embracing failure will help improve MTTD and MTTR metrics.
+Proactively addressing failure leads to more robust systems."

+- MTTD - Mean Time to Detect
+- MTTR - Mean Time to Recovery
+- MTRS - Mean Time to Recover Service
+- SLO (Service Level Objective) - The target level of service for the reliability of your service
+- RPO (Recovery Point Objective) - The maximum acceptable amount of data loss measured in time